AHWWebImage_ParentPage_WhatWeDo.jpg

 Project Updates:

-• Conducted seven presentations to disseminate project efforts
+• Conducted 14 presentations and obtained two instances of media coverage to disseminate project efforts

 AHW Logo